mishachepi/obsidian-to-anytype/README.md

 - Create backup
 - Copy to_anytype.py to root of obsidian workspace
 - Execute to_anytype.py from root of Obsidian workspace.
+- Import root of obsidian workspace to AnyType as markdown files

 ### todo
 - save metatags